 - Sucksessor: Smug as his dad's past self with little of his current charisma and competence.
 Toned down in Spirit of Sanada, while still clearly no match for Ieyasu, he's much more competent than his past incarnations.
 Considering that he's just the second in the long line of Tokugawa clan, it's implied that he eventually got better as a shogun, even if he'll never reach the competence of Ieyasu.

 - Took a Level in Badass: When compared to his anime appearances, Hidetada certainly looks a lot more competent this time around, though it probably still won't save him from his defeat at Ueda against Masayuki and Yukimura.

-- "Well Done, Son!"
-Guy: This is the majority of his motivation to battle.
+- "Well Done, Son" Guy: This is the majority of his motivation to battle.
 Unfortunately, even in history, he's unable to do so, including being stalled by the Sanada in Ueda Castle to the point of not showing up at Sekigahara.
 Ieyasu is less than pleased.
 Though in 4-II, thanks to Nobuyuki's efforts, he managed to not get stalled.
 But even then, Ieyasu didn't comment about it.
 In Spirit of Sanada, Ieyasu doesn't show much of his annoyance and still trusts Hidetada at times.